c0lap5o/simplenodewebserver/README.md

 ## Usage

-- **Static Files:** Place any files you want to serve in the `src` directory.
-The server will automatically serve files from this directory.
 - **Customization:** You can modify `server.js` to change the port, add custom routes, or handle different types of requests.

 ## Example